-We were able to use a lot of the information from the recent Powys Well-being Assessment, the Well-being Information Bank, and the Population Needs Assessment.
+Well-being Information Bank, and the Population Needs Assessment.
 Alongside this, we also undertake a self-assessment annually, which informs our future direction.
-We also asked the people of Powys for their thoughts by using an online engagement survey, from x to x.
-The Consultation was published on X, promoted through social media and was circulated to a number of stakeholders representing people with protected characteristics.
+We asked the people of Powys for their thoughts using an online engagement survey, which was available between Monday 28 November and Friday 23 December 2022.
+The consultation was published on Monday 28 November 2022, and was promoted through social media and circulated to a number of stakeholders representing people with protected characteristics.
 All responses to the consultation were then considered when finalising the content of this Plan.
-The results of the survey are available HERE MAKE THIS A FULL DESCRIPTIVE TEXT LINK.
+The results of the survey are available here in the Corporate Plan Survey.

 We would like to hear from you.
 Please let us know what you think of this plan or about any problems you have experienced or are currently experiencing.
 We value your views and will use them to change and improve services in the future.
-If you would like to tell us how you think we are doing or share your thoughts about our plan or any of our other work, please contact us using the details above, or use our online engagement tool called Have Your Say.
+If you would like to tell us how you think we are doing or to share your thoughts about our plan or any of our other work, please contact us using the details above, or use our online engagement tool called Have Your Say.